Table of Contents

 Besides, the cornmeal affects the performance of downstream equipment such as pumps, heat exchangers, etc. The cornmeal also accumulates in storage tanks and other vessels, leading to frequent cleanup requirements.

 The choice of separation technology depends on the source and amount of cornmeal in the wastewater stream.
-Large amounts of solids (> 10% by volume) require the use of a decanter centrifuge followed by a disc-centrifuge clarifier.
+Large amounts of solids (> 10% by volume) require using a decanter centrifuge followed by a disc-centrifuge clarifier.

 A self-cleaning disc-stack centrifuge can process ordinary runoff water with cornmeal.
-The centrifuge is capable of separating small particles (~2 microns) continuously.
+The centrifuge can separate small particles (~2 microns) continuously.

 Ideally, we install the centrifuge in a kidney loop on the wastewater collection tank.
 In this configuration, the centrifuge maintains the cornmeal solids contamination at a low level.